VirdocsSoftware/django-compressor/README.rst

 example, if your set name is print.css then compress will try to load ``compress/css_tag.html`` from the template folder.

-Compress ships with templates for CSS and Javascript which can be overriden by providing your own templates in a compress folder in your application's template location.
+Compress ships with templates for CSS and Javascript which can be overridden by providing your own templates in a compress folder in your application's template location.
 Additional set types can be supported by providing additional templates.